kyte-one/airlyftone-docs/docs/air-token/using-created-airtoken.md

     ![Reward Distribution](../images/rewarddistribution.png)

-- On the reward distribution page, you will be provided with multiple reward modules which is Whitelist, NFT Giveaway (ERC 721), NFT Giveaway (ERC 1155), Token Giveaway (ERC 20), Coupons, and secret codes.
+- On the reward distribution page, you will be provided with multiple reward modules which is Whitelist, Substrate Token (Asset/Native), AssetHub NFT, NFT Giveaway (ERC 721), NFT Giveaway (ERC 1155), Token Giveaway (ERC 20), Coupons, and secret codes.
 Now, if you want to distribute create NFT rewards on-chain, you can use the NFT giveaway blocks.
 Let's say for the sake of document, we want to do a ERC 721 NFT giveaway.

 - Click on the NFT Giveaway (ERC721) and a popup window appears asking you to choose your selection between AirToken & AirPool.
 Click on the AirToken option here.